marbuthnott/Makers_Learning_Notes/wk_6.md

 ## Wednesday 5th June 2019

+### Portfolio Review

+* w/ Alice

+GROW COLLABORATIVELY
+* At the end of Makers BnB project write a couple of bullet points about one another.

+REFACTOR ANYTHING
+* A git commit.
+Wanted to make it drier.
+Wanted to create encapsulation.

+DEBUG
+* Screen recording

+PROBLEM SOLVING
+* Documented MA approach.

+CAN LEARN ANYTHING
+* Evidence of learning a new language.
+DataMapper and JavaScript

 ### Makers BnB

 * Finalised sign in and login functions on Makers BnB.
 Working with Cosmin.